 These incidents have some general characteristics in common: they are often directed at female patients and suggest misogynistic thinking on the part of the medical practitioner, they are made while the medical practitioner thinks that the patient will not hear them but while others are present, and often go unreported.
 It is not unreasonable to expect that some of these unacceptable activities take place in Connecticut medical facilities.

 When they become known, though, some of these offensive behaviors have resulted in compensatory settlements and awards of hundreds of thousands or even millions of dollars.

 If you are under medical treatment, you are entitled to respect and courtesy at all times.
 Even if the offensive behavior of a medical professional does not cause physical injury, it may still be actionable.
-If you become aware of statements or acts of someone under whose care you have been placed that were insulting, degrading, or otherwise demeaning to your person, consulting with an attorney experienced with medical malpractice and hospital negligence cases can help you in the determination of whether you may have a legal cause of action against an individual, the health care facility he or she works for, or both.
+If you become aware of statements or acts of someone under whose care you have been placed that were insulting, degrading, or otherwise demeaning to your person, consulting with a New Haven personal injury attorney experienced with medical malpractice and hospital negligence cases can help you in the determination of whether you may have a legal cause of action against an individual, the health care facility he or she works for, or both.